 Conclusions: Treatment with hASCs or mASCs significantly attenuated LPS-induced acute lung injury in mice.
 These results suggest a potential benefit for using an ASC-based therapy to treat clinical ALI and may possibly prevent the development of acute respiratory distress syndrome (ARDS).

-S. Zhang and S. Danchuk and K. M. Imhof and J. A. Semon and B. A. Scruggs and R. W. Bonvillain and A. L. Strong and J. M. Gimble and A. M. Betancourt and D. E. Sullivan and B. A. Bunnell, "Comparison of the Therapeutic Effects of Human and Mouse Adipose-Derived Stem Cells in a Murine Model of Lipopolysaccharide-Induced Acute Lung Injury," Stem Cell Research and Therapy, vol. 4, no. 1, BioMed Central Ltd., Jan 2013.
+S. Zhang and S. Danchuk and K. M. Imhof and J. A. Semon and B. A. Scruggs and R. W. Bonvillain and A. L. Strong and J. M. Gimble and A. M. Betancourt and For full list of authors, see publisher's website., "Comparison of the Therapeutic Effects of Human and Mouse Adipose-Derived Stem Cells in a Murine Model of Lipopolysaccharide-Induced Acute Lung Injury," Stem Cell Research and Therapy, vol. 4, no. 1, BioMed Central Ltd., Jan 2013.